 For many collectors, if the case is correct for the age of the movement, and they could have been assembled together for the original customer, that is good enough to be considered "original".
 Some collectors disagree and go to great pains to verify that the case is the original one that the movement was first installed in.

-Since this is my web site, I am allowed to have an opinion.
 For the vast majority of antique pocket watches, there is nothing that ties a particular case to a particular movement.
 In my humble opinion, swapping cases does not matter, as long as the case is close to the same age as the watch, and there are no obvious marks from a previous movement on the case.
 For example, often the case screws will be in a slightly different location.
 If there are previous marks that make it obvious the watch has been re-cased, that is bad.
-Even so, most people would prefer owning a re-cased watch in fine condition than a watch in a worn-out case.
+Even so, most people would prefer to have a re-cased watch in fine condition.

 Representing a re-cased watch as anything other than a re-cased watch is wrong.
 It is particularly wrong when some potential buyers may be assuming more value for the watch being in the "original" case.
 So, any watch I have that I believe is not in the original case, will be listed on my records as "re-cased".

-An inscription on the case most often detracts from the value, unless the historical significance of the inscription has also been preserved, and can be confirmed.
+An inscription on the case most often detracts from the value, unless the historical significance of the inscription has also been preserved.
 The inscription "To Molly from Sam" only adds value if we know who Molly and Sam are.
 A watch owned or presented by someone famous has a collectible value that has little to do with the watch itself.
 Looking at all the cases I have, none are engraved, but nearly all have at least two sets of case screw marks.
 These cases all look good, and have plenty of life left.
-I'm going to use them.

 So, the family watch has been re-cased in the fancy gold-filled case.
 However, since there are people who feel the "original" value has just been ruined, I carefully wrapped the original case and put it away.
 Too many cases have been melted down for the gold.
 This one might be repairable.
 I've heard re-plating the case is possible.
 Gold plating would not be as thick as the original gold layer and re-plating tends to fill-in what is left of any design.